flowscan/nft-analytics-public-resources/timeline.md

 Although the mock-up design are placed at two weeks in February, changes in design could happen mid-development and to be communicated with related teams (e.g. GraphQL or Metrics).

+The *Global Dashboard* might be updated to add more fields at the first half of May (alongside with the launch of *Specific Dashboard*), because at this time, more data is available from the *NFT Metadata API*.

 ### Flowscan

 Every launch weeks (e.g. 3rd week of March) the Flowscan team may ask teams other for assistance in integration and deployment.